coverclock/com-diag-hazer/README.md

 other languages too that support C-linkage.
 Portions of Diminuto have also shipped in products from several of my clients.

-## Tesoro

-The Tesoro project, a work in progress, attempts to integrate Hazer with an OpenStreetMaps (OSM) tile server to create a moving map display.
-The osmtool in Hazer was developed to support this effort.
-Hazer has no dependency on Tesoro.

 ## Building

 These days most Linux distributions do not include the basic tools